Skip to content

 • routers remain the named HTTP boundary between nodes

-• file-system remains the SMB boundary per node
+• file-system remains the WebDAV boundary per node through each router’s /webdav/ route

 • social agents live on public and talk through routers